 Applicants to the Master's or to the Post MSN certificate in Nursing are admitted directly to Saint Louis University School of Nursing.
 Saint Louis University does not have a Graduate School.
 Admission is determined by the School of Nursing and communicated to Graduate Admissions and Graduate Education.
 Student graduation is determined by the School of Nursing and coordinated with Graduate Education.
 The School of Nursing conforms to the basic policies of the Graduate Education Catalog of the University but may have higher standards than stated in the catalog.
 The Graduate Education Catalog leaves a number of options available to individual schools and programs.
-This handbook provides information that conforms to and/or supplements the policies of the Graduate Education Catalog to answer policy and procedure questions regarding your course of study.
+This handbook provides information that conforms to and/or supplements the policies of the Graduate Education Catalog of Saint Louis University.
+The handbook should be used in conjunction with the Graduate Education Catalog to answer policy and procedure questions regarding your course of study.
 If you have questions about the content of this handbook, contact your academic advisor or the Associate Dean of Graduate Nursing Education.
 Web links are current at the time of distribution of this handbook.
 Because of the dynamic nature of the Web, some links may no longer work.
 Contact the technology coordinator for guidance.